How to Fix the Esri 999999 Error

 1 Repair Your Geometry

 A common culprit of the 999999 Esri error are small geometry errors in your vector data.
-This is often comprised of null geometry, short segments and self intersections.
+This is often composed of null geometry, short segments and self intersections.
 When your log file reports a TopoEngine error, your best bet is to run the Repair Geometry tool.
 This tool inspects your features one-by-one applying relevant fixes repeating itself until your geometry is repaired.

 If you’re working in a geodatabase, strangely you may have success by exporting your data to a shapefile.
 After exporting as a new shapefile, test out the tool again and see if it succeeds.